jvargit/CTF_Challenges/picoCTF2022/St3g0.md

 ![$t3g0 zsteg](https://github.com/user-attachments/assets/ab9fd143-21bd-48db-b1ff-36095be59315)

-The flag can be clearly seen in the first line of the output.
+The flag can be clearly seen in the first line of the output:

+**picoCTF{7h3r3_15_n0_5p00n_a1062667}**

 Initially, I did not understand how this data was concealed, so here is how it works:

 ### Least Significant Bit (LSB) Encoding

+> A steganography technique which conceals messages by replacing the least significant (right most) bit(s) of an image with the bits of the message to be hidden

+The attack requires images to be of a certain size to house messages of a certain size - the idea is that by only modifying the least significant bit's there are no visual changes to the image and the message can be distributed throughout the images data.
+Formulas for determining the capacity of an image can be found here: https://blog.xpnsec.com/png-steganography/.

+The link above also contains code for both the encoding and decoding of a message via the LSB method in PNG images.